tech3/bcp/README.txt

 	> java -jar bcp.jar

 3. The program is now running.
-It ought to create several directories and then Not do much more.
+It ought to create several directories and then say that it's watching a directory for new data and then not do much more.
-4. Copy the text files from BusinessCardProcessor/bcards into <bcp-home>/new_bcards
+4. Give the program some data.
+Copy the text files from BusinessCardProcessor/bcards into <bcp-home>/new_bcards
 5. The program will go into action and produce a text output to the screen.
 The contents of each text file will be listed, followed by a some formatted output of the structured data record that has been extracted by the program.